NlightNFotis/nlightnfotis.github.io/_posts/2022-06-12-couple-of-mental-models-software-complexity.md

 * the interplay between other cognitive biases, etc,

 negatively affecting our decision making process.
-The way the do that is by shifting our decision making priority to be that of *satisficing* instead of *optimising*.
+The way the do that is by shifting our decision making priority to be that of *satisficing* (aiming for just an adequate outcome) instead of *optimising* (aiming for an optimal outcome).

 This means that instead of going for the best solution in the current context, we just go with the first one that seemingly satisfies the constraints that are